maakbaas/esp8266-iot-framework/README.md

 * [HTTPS Requests](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/fetch.md)
 * [OTA Updater](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/updater.md)

+Details beyond the documentation can be found at [maakbaas.com](https://maakbaas.com/esp8266-iot-framework/).

 ## Introduction

 The framework consists of five main parts.
 A web server including the interface it's serving, a WiFi manager, a configuration manager and classes for HTTP requests and OTA updates.
 The architecture of the framework is shown in the following diagram: